Can you afford to buy a home in Denver right now? For many, it’s not an easy decision making the leap from renting to owning.

 Is Renting Better for My Finances and Lifestyle Right Now?

 Newcomers to Denver and those who expect significant career or life changes in the next few years might be better off with the flexibility of renting while they see how their needs evolve.
 Rapid career advancement or getting married and having kids could have a big impact on what kind of housing you prefer.
-Rental property managers are reporting that it’s taking longer to fill vacancies, which means rental prices are stabilizing.
-And 13,000 new apartments are expected to hit Denver’s housing market by the end of the year, which might impact future rent levels.

 The Bottom Line